vmware/ansible-vsphere-gos-validation/autoinstall/README.md

 12. For Ubuntu Server 20.04 or later unattend auto-install, please use file Ubuntu/Server/user-data.j2.
 13. For Ubuntu Desktop 20.04 ~ 22.10 unattend auto-install, please use file Ubuntu/Desktop/Ubiquity/ubuntu.seed.
 14. For Ubuntu Destkop 23.04 or later unattend auto-install, please use file Ubuntu/Desktop/Subiquity/user-data.j2.
-15. For Debian 10.1x or 11.x unattend auto-install, please use file Debian/10/preseed.cfg.
+15. For Debian 10.1x, 11.x or later unattend auto-install, please use file Debian/10/preseed.cfg.
 16. For UnionTech OS Server 20 1050a unattend auto-install, please use file UOS/Server/20/1050a/ks.cfg.
 17. For UnionTech OS Server 20 1050e unattend auto-install, please use file UOS/Server/20/1050e/ks.cfg.
 18. For Fedora Server 36 or later unattend auto-install, please use file Fedora/36/Server/ks.cfg.